Final Exam Study Guide

 Commands to study

 - Make sure you understand them well.
-Then include 3 - 5 examples that you understand and can use without any challenge.
+Include in your notes 3 - 5 examples that you understand and can use without any challenge.

 -